Damon Albarn: Post-Britpop and hiatus

 After initial sessions in London, the band left to record the rest of the album in Iceland, away from the Britpop scene.
 The result was Blur, the band's fifth studio album, released in February 1997.
 Although the music press predicted that the lo-fi sonic experimentation would alienate Blur's teenage girl fanbase, they generally applauded the effort.
 Pointing out lyrics such as "Look inside America / She's alright", and noting Albarn's "obligatory nod to Beck, [and promotion of] the new Pavement album as if paid to do so", reviewers felt the band had come to accept American values during this time – an about-face of their attitude during the Britpop years.
 Despite cries of "commercial suicide," the album and its first single, "Beetlebum", debuted at number one in the UK.
 Although the album could not match the sales of their previous albums in the UK, Blur became the band's most successful internationally, particularly in the US, helped by the successful single "Song 2".
 After the success of Blur, the band embarked on a nine-month world tour.

-Released in March 1999, Blur's sixth studio album 13 saw them drift further from Britpop.
+Blur's sixth studio album 13, released in March 1999, saw them drift further from Britpop.
 Albarn's lyrics – more heartfelt, personal and intimate than on previous occasions – were reflective of his break-up with Elastica frontwoman Justine Frischmann, his partner of eight years.
 Recording for Blur's next album began in London in November 2001.
 Not long after the sessions began, Coxon left the group.
 Coxon stated "there were no rows" and "[the band] just recognised the feeling that we needed some time apart".
 Think Tank, released in May 2003, was filled with atmospheric, brooding electronic sounds, featuring simpler guitar lines by Albarn, and largely relying on other instruments to replace Coxon.
 The guitarist's absence also meant that Think Tank was written mostly by Albarn.
 Its sound was seen as testament to Albarn's increasing interest in African and Middle Eastern music and to his control over the group's direction.
 Think Tank was another UK No. 1 and achieved Blur's highest US position of No. 56.
 The album was also nominated for best album at the 2004 Brit Awards.